namiri-tech/docs-rdme-ng/docs/documentation/getting-started.md

 ---
-title: Getting Started with DGTXNG
+title: 'Getting Started: DigiTax and FIRS e-Invoicing'
 excerpt: >-
   This page will help you get started with DGTXNG.
 You'll be up and running in a jiffy!